HailToTheSnail/Pokemon-Campaign-Notes/content/GM Notes.md

 	- Having been born in the waters off the coast of Pacifidlog Town, the newborn Kurisu suffered greatly from  was blessed by Manaphy, and by extension, the ocean itself.
 Favored by the "Prince of the Sea" themselves, Kurisu has been blessed with a deeper connection and love for the ocean and Water-Types.

 ## Current Threads:
-- **Pokémon Champion:**
+- **Pokémon Champion:** Having met Champion Cadence, a desire to achieve what he has achieved has been burned into the soul.
+Take your team to the top and achieve every trainer's dream of becoming the Champion.

 ## Future Threads:
 - **Origin of the World:** Recent discoveries of blackholes suggest that they lead back to the beginning of time, feeding temporal energy to the Big Bang.
 Learn of the origin of the world and Pokémon as a species.
 - **The Dreamscape:** News of a groundbreaking vacation dreamscape has been advertised all over Indalo.
-Learn more about this dreamscape and perhaps take a much needed vacation.
+Learn more about this dreamscape and perhaps take a much needed vacation (Kaidan is Dreamscape mascot, Chowie).
 - **Island in the Sky:** A mural within a temple located in the Pandora Wilds has revealed that Diphisra is sealed away within a temple in the sky.
 Find a way to reach the temple in the sky and secure Diphisra's Key before Providence can release the Embodiment of Courage.
 - Diphisra sealed in a temple in the sky (encounters make this feel Zelda nostalgic-like with temples in desert, sky, and underwater.)
 - **Paradoxes in Time:** - A scientist, influenced by the Paradox Pokémon, Eternatus, travels to the past to create fractures in the time-space continuum.
 Things begin to change in the present and the main party are the only ones who remember the original timeline.
 A Celebi appears before the main party and task them with traveling through time to fix the past and prevent the freeing of Eternatus; each paradox creates a fractures in the cage that holds the Paradox Pokémon.